jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

         * `actionButton` - set the button text for each row (can be a list of button names)
         * `addButton` - set the button text for the Entry row
         * `showMenu` - boolean to show a right-click menu
+        * `edit` - function to call when right-click menu pressed
         * `disabledEntries` - pass a list of numbers, to disable entry boxes in those positions
         * `border` - the style of the cell border: `sunken`, `solid`, etc
         * `wrap` - The maximum number of pixels to show per line in a cell, defaults to 250 pixels